-$\bullet $ In \cite{ca} and in \cite{bl} the inclusion $[X_{0}^{\#},X_{1}^{ \#}]^{\theta }\overset{1}{\subset }([X_{0},X_{1}]_{\theta })^{\#}$ is proved using a somewhat elaborate multilinear interpolation theorem (Section 11.1 p.\ 120 and Section 31.1 on pp 142--148 of \cite{ca} and Theorem 4.4.2 on p.\ 97 of \cite{bl}.)
-Here we can manage without this auxiliary theorem.
-However, instead, we have to use an apparently simpler (and very attractive!) result of Stafney.
+$\bullet$ In \cite{ca} and in \cite{bl} the inclusion $[X_{0}^{\#},X_{1}^{\#}]^{\theta}\overset{1}{\subset}([X_{0},X_{1}]_{\theta})^{\#}$ is proved using a somewhat elaborate multilinear interpolation theorem (Section 11.1 p.\ 120 and Section 31.1 on pp 142--148 of \cite{ca} and Theorem 4.4.2 on p.\ 97 of \cite{bl}.)
+Here we will be able to manage without this auxiliary theorem.
+However, instead, we will have to use an apparently simpler (and very attractive!) lemma of Stafney.

-$\bullet $ Calder\'{o}n uses a connection between analytic functions on $ \Bbb{S}^{\circ }$ and analytic functions on the open unit disk.
+$\bullet$ Calderón uses a connection between analytic functions on $\mathbb{S}^{\circ}$ and analytic functions on the open unit disk.
 In our proof the transition to analytic functions on the open unit disk will be made at an earlier stage.
-Some readers might like the fact that this approach saves us from having to deal with the Poisson kernels for $\Bbb{S}^{\circ }$ which are given by somewhat complicated formul\ae\ (which can be seen, for example, on p.\ 117 of \cite{ca}).
+Some readers might like the fact that this approach saves us from having to deal with the Poisson kernels for $\mathbb{S}^{\circ}$ which are given by somewhat complicated formul\ae\ (which can be seen, for example, on p.\ 117 of \cite{ca}).
 Indeed we have set ourselves the goal of using only the simplest possible forms of various results about scalar valued analytic functions.
-Thus, for example, we essentially avoid having to talk about boundary behaviour of bounded analytic functions, nontangential limits, harmonic conjugates of arbitrary smooth functions, etc.
+Thus, for example, we will essentially avoid having to talk about boundary behaviour of bounded analytic functions, nontangential limits, properties of the boundary values of harmonic conjugates of harmonic functions with smooth boundary values, etc.

-$\bullet $ We will use an alternative and in some ways more convenient definition of the space $[Y_{0},Y_{1}]^{\theta }$ which is available in the particular case, the only case that we need here, where $ (Y_{0},Y_{1})=(X_{0}^{\#},X_{1}^{\#})$, i.e., where $(Y_0,Y_1)$ is a couple of dual spaces of some regular couple $(X_{0},X_{1})$.
+$\bullet$ We will use an alternative and in some ways more convenient definition of the space $[Y_{0},Y_{1}]^{\theta}$ which is available in the particular case, the only case that we need here, where $(Y_{0},Y_{1})=(X_{0}^{\#},X_{1}^{\#})$, i.e., where $(Y_{0},Y_{1})$ is a couple of dual spaces of some regular couple $(X_{0},X_{1})$.
 This alternative definition is analogous to the definition of the space denoted by $B^{+}\{z_{0}\}^{*}$ in \cite{ccrsw} pp.\ 211--212 and indeed some parts of our proof here are suggested by things in \cite{ccrsw}.
 (In the setting of \cite{ccrsw} where one deals with $n$--tuples or infinite families of Banach spaces instead of couples, there is apparently no alternative to using this kind of alternative definition of an ``upper'' method.)